bjucps/cps110-thinkcspy/_sources/02-PythonFundamentals/PythonMath.rst

     ..
 TODO: Demonstrate how to start it on a Mac

 If you ask Python to ``print`` an expression, the interpreter **evaluates** the expression and displays the result.
-Execute the following example and see if the results match what you think they should.
+Look at the following program.
+On paper, write down the values you expect it to display when it runs.
+Then, run the program and see if the results match what you think they should.
+If they don't, re-read the material above.

 .. activecode:: ch02_15
     :nocanvas:

     print(2 + 3)
     print(2 - 3)
-    print(2 * 3)
+    print(2 + 4 * 3)
     print(2 ** 3)
     print(3 ** 2)